 Quality healthcare in our country has become an exorbitantly expensive affair.
-As per a recent report by Mercer Marsh benefits, the medical trend rate in our country is pegged at 10%.
+As per a recent report by Mercer Marsh Benefits, the medical trend rate in our country is pegged at 10%.
 This will be double the overall inflation of 5%.
 Medical Trend Rate indicates the increase in per-person cost as a result of medical inflation.

 Hence, most people are trying to find good and economical ways to supplement their individual health insurance plans so as to be able to secure their (and the family’s) physical well-being.
-Group Medical Coverage or GMC can be a great help or support in this purpose.
+Group Medical Coverage or GMC can be a great help or support for this purpose.

 A GMC is a kind of group healthcare plan which is made available to a large group of employees.
 It is usually offered by organizations to its employees or a group to its members.
-The benefits available in such health insurance plans is usually same for all members or remains constant as per the level of members.
+The benefits available in such health insurance plans are usually the same for all members or remains constant as per the level of members.
 All the members are covered under one single policy.

 The following are usually covered under Group Medical health insurance plans:

 - Hospitalization expenses

 Expenses incurred during the stay in the hospital such as room rents, nursing, doctor’s fees, anesthesia, operation theatre charges, surgical procedures, etc. Usually, a hospital stay of at least 24 hours is required to make claims for these expenses.

 The policy also takes care of expenses incurred before the hospital admission as well as post-discharge.
 The tenure of the pre and post-hospitalization period varies from one insurance provider to another.
 Usually, it is in the range of 30 and 60 days.

 - Cost for daycare procedures